RetroDECK/RetroDECK/wiki-rtd/docs/wiki_development/folders-filepaths.md

 ### data/
 Some emulators, like yuzu, needs this path, here for example is even symlinked the yuzu keys and firmware folder.

-### emu-configs/defaults/
-Is where are the standard configurations are for the emulators

 ### emu-configs/defaults/retrodeck/controller_configs
 Where the Steam Input .vdf files are located